-Ray casting.
+260 Ray casting.

-SamsaraLight generates two sets of beams.
-Firstly, diffuse rays are generated in all directions, using a 5° discretization.
-Secondly, direct rays are generated to follow the hourly trajectory of the sun for one virtual day per month.
-Each set of beams contains the energy of the entire year for both diffuse and direct radiations.
-The stand plot is subdivided into square cells of 1.5 m width.
-All beams are replicated for each ground cell, aiming at the center of the cell.
+SamsaraLight generates two set sets of beams.
+Firstly, diffuse rays are distributed in all the directionsat regular interval of generated in all directions, using a 5° discretization.
+Secondly, direct rays are generated to follow the hourly where l_p is the path length of the ray in the crown and I_0 is the energy of the beam before it intercepts the crown.
+Then, the energy absorbed by a crown I_A is the complement of the transmitted energy:

-Once all the rays have been created, Samsara-Light performs the ray casting as described in Courbaud et al. (2003).
-For each ray, its energy is attenuated when it crosses a crown.
+Once all the rays have been created, SamsaraLight performs the ray casting as described in Courbaud et al. (2003).
+For each ray, its energy is attenuated when it crosses an obstacle (in our case, a crown) a crown.
 The proportion of energy transmitted follows the formulation of the Beer-Lambert law:

-$$I_T = I_0 e^{-k \times \Omega \times LAD \times l_p} \tag{4}$$ where l_p is the path length of the ray in the crown and I_0 is the energy of the beam before it intercepts the crown.
-Then, the energy absorbed by a crown I_A is the complement of the transmitted energy:
+$$I_T = I_0 e^{-k \times \Omega \times LAD \times l_p} \tag{4}$$